OGGM/oggm/docs/index.rst

 any glacier in the world in a fully automated workflow.
 We rely exclusively on publicly available data for calibration and validation.

-**This is the model's documentation for users and developers as of version 1.0**.
-For the documentation of the latest (cutting-edge) repository version, visit `oggm.readthedocs.io/en/latest <http://oggm.readthedocs.io/en/latest/>`_.
+**This is the model's documentation for users and developers of the latest (cutting-edge) repository version**.
+For the documentation of the latest stable release, visit `oggm.readthedocs.io/en/stable <http://oggm.readthedocs.io/en/stable/>`_.

-For more information about the OGGM project and for the latest news, visit `oggm.org <http://oggm.org>`_.
+**For more information about the OGGM project and for the latest news, visit** `oggm.org <http://oggm.org>`_.

 .. _Marzeion et al., (2012): http://www.the-cryosphere.net/6/1295/2012/tc-6-1295-2012.html